najeeb03/Stack-Overflow-Extractor/README.md

 # Stack-Overflow-Extractor

-This is a small assigmnet which will simply display the ten most recent and ten most voted question on Stack Overflow.
+This is a small web-app which will simply display the ten most recent and ten most voted question on Stack Overflow.

 It uses Stack Exchange's API to make a HTTP request and then processes the data and displays it.